JuliaHoerrmann/Territory_TheIcecreamEdition/Readme.txt

                            Territory - the Ice cream edition

 Installation in Windows:
+- open a command prompt

+- go to the directory "cd Installationpath"

+- create a new virtual environment "py -m venv env"

+- run "env\Scripts\Activate.bat"

-- install the Python packages from requirements.txt
+- Install the required packages with "py -m pip install -r requirements.txt"

-- run the game with Territory.py
+- run the game with "py -m Territory.py"

 %----------------------------------
 Deutsch: